pooley182/Plex-Meta-Manager-Wiki/Radarr-Attributes.md

 Configuring [Radarr](https://radarr.video/) is optional but will allow you to send movies to a Radarr instance when they're found missing while updating a library's collections.

+Radarr V2 may work, but it is not supported please upgrade to V3 if you can.

 A `radarr` mapping can be either in the root of the config file as global mapping for all libraries or you can specify the `radarr` mapping individually per library.

 Below is a `radarr` mapping example and the full set of attributes: